-- The reclassification of live-line working has impacted planned outage SAIDI and SAIFI.
-This reconsideration of when and where to use live line techniques is in reaction to industry concern over liability. - Adherence to Patrol after auto-reclose lockout philosophy.
-This can delay restoration considerably but ensures a much lower risk of livening onto vehicle or other situation where it could place the public at risk. - The reduced, but still high, levels of planned outages. - A number of lightning, weather, and perennial unknown faults have contributed to the observed network performance.
+- Adherence to Patrol after auto-reclose lockout philosophy.
+This can delay restoration considerably but ensures a much lower risk of livening onto vehicle or other situation where it could place the public at risk. - The level of planned outages. - A low number of lightning, weather, and perennial unknown faults have contributed to the observed network performance.

-There are the other perennial reasons such as trees and wildlife that always cause issues, but they tend to be lower frequency and sporadic.
+There are the other perennial reasons such as defective equipment, trees, and wildlife that always cause issues, but they tend to be lower frequency and sporadic.
+For the current year they are significant.